nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 .. currentmodule:: nilearn.maskers

-To extract signal on the parcellation, the easiest option is to use the :class:`NiftiLabelsMasker`.
+To extract signal on the :term:`parcellation`, the easiest option is to use the :class:`NiftiLabelsMasker`.
 As any "maskers" in nilearn, it is a processing object that is created by specifying all the important parameters, but not the data::